INRIA/scikit-learn-mooc/slides/overfit.md

-The excellent performance that we just observed for degree-9 polynomes when there is plenty of data comes from the perfect match between the statistical model and the data-generating process.
+The excellent performance that we just observed for degree-9 polynomes when there is plenty of data comes from the perfect match between the statistical model used to analyse the data and the data-generating process.
 So far, we have used polynomes for both of them.
 But in practice, given data, we seldom known a simple form of model in which it is drawn.